panda3d/panda3d-docs/programming/rendering-process/controlling-render-order.rst

 When Panda traverses the scene graph each frame for rendering, it assigns each Geom it encounters into one of the bins defined in the CullBinManager.
 (The above lists only the default bins.
-Additional bins may be created as needed, using either the ``CullBinManager::add_bin()`` method, or the Config.prc
+Additional bins may be created as needed, using either the ``CullBinManager::add_bin()`` method, or the Config.prc ``cull-bin`` variable.)
-``cull-bin`` variable.)

 You may assign a node or nodes to an explicit bin using the ``NodePath::set_bin()`` interface. set_bin() requires two parameters, the bin name and an integer sort parameter; the sort parameter is only meaningful if the bin type is BT_fixed (more on this below), but it must always be specified regardless.

 If a node is not explicitly assigned to a particular bin, then Panda will assign it into either the "opaque" or the "transparent" bin, according to whether it has transparency enabled or not.
-(Note that the reverse is not
-true: explicitly assigning an object into the "transparent" bin does not automatically enable transparency for the object.)
+(Note that the reverse is not true: explicitly assigning an object into the "transparent" bin does not automatically enable transparency for the object.)

 When the entire scene has been traversed and all objects have been assigned to bins, then the bins are rendered in order according to their sort parameter.
 Within each bin, the contents are sorted according to the bin type.

 If you want simple geometry that's in back of something to render in front of something that it logically shouldn't, add the following code to the model that you want in front:

 .. code-block:: python

    model.setBin("fixed", 0)
    model.setDepthTest(False)
    model.setDepthWrite(False)

 The above code will only work for simple models.
-If your model self occludes (parts of the model covers other parts of the model), the code will not work as expected.
+If your model self-occludes (parts of the model covers other parts of the model), the code will not work as expected.
 An alternative method is to use a :ref:`display region <display-regions>` with ``displayRegion.clearDepthActive(True)``.